Apple's annual sales fall for first time since 2001

 Many analysts have raised concerns that the global smartphone market is saturated.
 Customers are taking longer to replace their phones.
 And Apple's latest iPhone is a dead ringer for the previous two models, eliminating some of the desire to upgrade.

+Apple CEO Tim Cook said on a conference call with analysts that demand for the new iPhones is "outstripping supply in the vast majority of places, particularly on the iPhone 7 Plus."

 Apple's sales in China, once a promising area of growth, fell 30% year-over-over year as the company faces competition from local smartphone makers like Xiaomi and Huawei.
+However, the company expects that to improve next quarter.

+"We are very bullish on China," Cook said on the call, noting the vast number of "people growing into the middle class."

 Related: Apple under Tim Cook: More socially responsible, less visionary